Temporal-Aware GPU Resource Allocation for Distributed LLM Inference via Reinforcement Learning: Experiments

-The power cost optimization is particularly evident in the Cost2 and Gabriel topologies, where TORTA achieves power costs of 11.1\$K and 10.7\$K respectively, compared to significantly higher costs for baseline methods.
-The optimal transport formulation enables TORTA to leverage geographical cost variations by preferentially routing computationally intensive tasks to regions with lower electricity prices, while maintaining acceptable network latency constraints.
-This cost-aware allocation strategy represents a key advantage of incorporating economic factors directly into the optimization objective.
+The optimal transport component enables TORTA to leverage geographical cost variations by routing tasks to regions with lower electricity prices while maintaining network latency constraints.
+This cost-aware allocation strategy is particularly effective in Cost2 and Gabriel topologies, where TORTA achieves the most substantial power cost reductions of 15.9\% and 16.4\% respectively.

-Regarding switching costs, TORTA demonstrates substantial reductions across all topologies, with particularly notable improvements in Abilene and Cost2 configurations.
-The reinforcement learning component explicitly models state transition costs in its reward function, encouraging allocation decisions that minimize expensive server state changes and task migrations.
-Additionally, the micro-level server selection employs the locality term defined in Equation~\ref{eq: similar}, which prioritizes assigning similar tasks to servers that have recently processed comparable workloads.
-This locality-aware assignment strategy effectively reduces the frequency of costly model switching operations and leverages warm-up effects from cached model weights.
+For operational overhead, TORTA demonstrates dramatic improvements: 0.8 vs. 2.9 (72\% reduction), 2.7 vs. 4.4 (39\% reduction), 1.3 vs. 3.3 (61\% reduction), and 2.3 vs. 3.4 (32\% reduction) compared to SkyLB across the four topologies.
+Compared to other baselines, TORTA achieves 71-79\% reductions vs. SDIB and 73-78\% reductions vs. RR methods.
+The operational overhead metric represents normalized system transition costs (measured in planning units) that encompasses actual model loading, memory management, and server state changes, extending beyond the theoretical switching cost used in our analysis (which measures allocation matrix differences as a proxy).
+TORTA's micro-level server selection employs proactive preheating and locality-aware assignment, while SkyLB and SDIB use cache-aware strategies and RR lacks such optimizations, explaining the varied overhead levels across methods.